vamseeachanta/teamresumes/cv/gp_resume.md

   - Design skills using Autocad and Solidworks with a passion to automate workflows
   - Design of systems experience for both high voltage (mud motors, VFDs, transformers etc) and low voltage equipment (chips, instrumentations, IoT devices etc.)
   - Digital and analog design experience.
 Programming capabilities for embedded, PLCs, automation and instrumentation
+  - Cathodic protection for subsea and offshore structures using ABS and DNV codes
   - Excellent project management skills, technical documentation with direct customer interface experience.
 - Pursuing Professional Engineer (PE) certification
 - Commercial/supply chain management experience in offshore wind industry